 Transfer Students: For both domestic and international students: academic scholarships are based on the number of transfer hours and the student's cumulative GPA.

 Scholarship Competition: The Eagle Select scholarship competition is a twice annual event for students in their senior year of high school that meet the invitation requirements.
-Students must meet a minimum of a 23 ACT score and have a 3.5 cumulative GPA.
-Upon acceptance, students may receive an invitation from the Office of Admissions to compete for scholarship awards up to full tuition.
+Students must meet a minimum of a 26 ACT score and have a 3.5 cumulative GPA.
+Upon acceptance, students may receive an invitation from the Office of Admissions to compete for scholarship awards up to full tuition (requires that students live on campus until graduation).
 The event is open to parents and families.
 It provides opportunities to see the campus and learn about financial aid, student services, and a variety of other helpful information.

 United Methodist Half-Tuition Scholarship: To qualify for the United Methodist Scholarship, a student must be an active United Methodist Church member in good standing with his or her local church for at least one year, which must be verified by the pastor (United Methodist Certification Form).
 Check out the UMC website at for other UMC scholarships.